Manage Your Scouts

 Deleting a Scout permanently removes it, including all of its past test result data.
 The credits used by the Scout are returned to your account.

-Delete a Scout
+Delete a Single Scout

 To delete a single Scout: